pcardona34/pi-step-initiative/README.md

 # A Pi-STEP initiative
-About setting an OPENSTEP like Desktop on a Raspberry Pi 400
+About setting a GNUstep compliant Desktop on a Raspberry Pi 400

 ## Abstract